ubuntu/ubuntu-desktop-documentation/docs/how-to/reconfigure-windows-to-use-ahci.md

 (reconfigure-windows-to-use-ahci)=
 # Reconfigure Windows to use AHCI

-If the Ubuntu installer detects RST, and you have Windows installed on your system, perform these steps to allow Ubuntu to install side by side with Windows, without any loss of data and functionality.
+If the Ubuntu installer detects RST, and Windows is installed on your system, these steps enable Ubuntu to install side by side with Windows, without any loss of data and functionality.

+To learn more about RST and its behavior with Ubuntu, see {ref}`intel-rst-during-ubuntu-installation`.

 ## Back up your data